brugal/wolfcamql/README-wolfcam.txt

   ex:  wolfcamql.exe +set cl_demoFileCheckSystem 1 +demo c:\tmp\dem6.dm_90

+* cl_demoFile and cl_demoFileBaseName  have the file name for the current or last played demo file.

+  ex:  to show current demo name with a keybind:
+     bind F6 echopopupcvar cl_demoFileBaseName

 * cg_itemTimers  in world quake live item timers (0: not visible, 1: visible, 2: visible with depth hack)
 * cg_itemTimersScale  size scale of in world timers
 * cg_itemTimersOffset  vertical displacement of in world timers